Crazy Race: Plot

 Marc Weller used to be a racing driver and now makes a living returning luxury cars to car dealers that buyers don't pay for.
 Marc has the misfortune of mistaking gangster Tsintatse's Ferrari for a financially weak buyer's car and crashing his car during a chase.
 Tsintatse gives Marc a choice: either he wins an illegal car race across Germany to use the prize money to replace the Ferrari, or face the consequences.
 Unexpectedly, Marc's eight-year-old daughter Tina shows up at the door for her weekend visit, and he reluctantly has to take her to the race.
 It doesn't help that the young policewoman Andrea stops him for a check and he has to kidnap her to avoid going to prison.
 The race organizer Berger also takes part in the race to keep the money in the house, with a car equipped with an AI computer.
 Susi, who has no money, also takes part with her two children and a hearse containing the coffin of her late husband, who originally wanted to take part in the race.
 Tsintatse's idiotic henchmen named Jesus and Andi also arrive, who are supposed to monitor Marc, but soon develop a fatal inclination for sipping gasoline.
-And then there is the imperious police chief of Moltke, who has a personal bone to pick with illegal racers.
+And then there is the imperious police chief von Moltke, who has a personal bone to pick with illegal racers.